Purdue Global Commitment Trial Period

 - You are ineligible to receive Title IV financial aid until the completion of the trial period and until all admissions requirements are met.

 In addition, Purdue Global requires demonstration of your commitment through completion of academic activity during the third week of the term.
-If you are enrolled in an ExcelTrack program, you are required to opt into your enrollment and complete academic activity prior to the end of the third week of your term.
+If you are enrolled in an ExcelTrack program, you are required to complete academic activity prior to the end of the third week of your term.
+Activity must be completed in the first two weeks if you are an ExcelTrack student enrolled in a 6-week term.
 If you do not meet these requirements, your enrollment will be cancelled.
 Even after this, you may remain conditionally admitted due to outstanding admissions requirements.
 See the Conditional Admission policy.

 If you are a first-term student at Purdue Global, you are considered conditionally admitted to the University and will not be fully admitted into your program until all documents required for admission to your program are received and approved.
 As a conditionally admitted student, you are considered nondegree-seeking until you are fully admitted to your program.
 Conditionally admitted students may, however, enjoy all the rights and resources of a fully admitted student and are obliged to uphold all of the University's policies; however, you are not eligible for Title IV federal financial aid while in this conditional status.